SleeplessChallenger/JavaLearning/README.md

    * equals()
 17. wrappers for primitives: Integer, Boolean etc
     * valueOf() is to convert String into wrapper
-    * parseBoolean, parse...() to convert Strigng into primitive
+    * parseBoolean, parse...() to convert String into primitive
 18. Autoboxing & Unboxing
     * autoboxing: from primitive to wrapper
     * unboxing: from wrapper to primitive